Every year at OVFF, we offer a schedule of programming that is intended to entertain, educate, and engage those attending the convention.

 Thursday night is not officially a part of the convention.
 That being said, more and more people have taken to arriving early, so that they can hang out in the hotel lobby and see their friends arrive, followed by a relaxed open filk that has come to be known as the Frisky Puppy Filk.
 This is a great time to meet people, since programming hasn’t officially started yet, and no one has anything they absolutely have to be doing.
 Folks tend to start gathering around 8pm, and stay until they get tired.

-The convention “officially” opens at 7 pm with the Mad Hatter’s Tea Party (remember your hat!) , then is followed at 8 pm by our famed Pegasus Nominees Concert.
+The convention “officially” opens at 7 pm with the Mad Hatter’s Tea Party (remember your hat!) where tea, cider, and pastries are offered; followed at 8 pm by our famed Pegasus Nominees Concert.
 This is the event wherein all the nominees for this year’s Pegasus Awards are presented for your listening pleasure, performed by folks who have come from near and far to entertain you.
 We follow the concert with an apple-tasting party in the con suite.
 Sometimes we throw in a a workshop or two.
 And of course there is open filking late into the night.

 Workshops & theme filks run throughout the day starting out bright and early (for filkers, that is) at 10 am.
 Formal concerts by our guests of honor and other stars of the filk community begin at noon.
 Slates of one-shots are sprinkled throughout the afternoon concert schedule.